Jyotshna09/AI/README.md

 END DFS

 Water Jug Problem
-     CREATE queue Q
-     CREATE set Visited
+    CREATE empty set Visited
+ CREATE empty queue Q

+ DEFINE State as (x, y)
+     where x = amount of water in Jug A y = amount of water in Jug B

+ INITIAL_STATE ← (0, 0)

-    ENQUEUE (0,0)
+ ENQUEUE INITIAL_STATE into Q
-    ADD (0,0) to Visited
+ ADD INITIAL_STATE to Visited

  WHILE Q is not empty DO
-        (x,y) ← DEQUEUE Q
+     CURRENT_STATE ← DEQUEUE Q

-        IF x = Target OR y = Target THEN
+    IF CURRENT_STATE satisfies goal condition THEN
-            PRINT "Target Reached"
+        PRINT "Goal Reached"
-            EXIT
+        STOP
     END IF

-        GENERATE all possible next states
+    FOR each NEXT_STATE generated from CURRENT_STATE using valid operations DO IF NEXT_STATE not in Visited THEN
-        ADD unvisited states to queue
+            ADD NEXT_STATE to Visited
+            ENQUEUE NEXT_STATE into Q
+        END IF
+    END FOR
 END WHILE
- END WaterJug

 UniformCostSearch(Graph, Start, Goal)